saaste/fmi-weather-client/README.md

 Originally build for personal use because I wanted to create FMI integration for [Home Assistant](https://www.home-assistant.io/).

 **BETA WARNING!** This is still under heavy development.
-The public API is not stable yet so DO NOT consider it to be stable.
+The public API is not frozen yet so DO NOT consider it to be stable.
 Any version can have breaking changes.

 ## How to use